Every Wrinkle Carries A Memory: An Integro-differential Bootstrap for Features in Cosmological Correlators: Perturbative solutions for small mass modulations

 Plugging this ansatz into the boundary differential equation \eqref{DFpm1} yields separate recursive relations for $d^{\,\text{part}}_{k,n}$ and $d^{\,\text{hom}}_{k,n}$.
 The general solution then follows straightforwardly by solving these recursions.
 Similar to the contact‑diagram case, although the ansatz involves two layers of infinite series, one of them can be resummed, leading to \begin{keyeqn}

 \end{keyeqn} where

 The particular solution \eqref{eq: Fpm_part} represent two qualitatively different contributions to the exchange diagram, $F_{++}=x_0^{\pm i\omega}F_{\pm}^{\text{ansatz}}$, as a function of the intermediate momentum $k_3$.
 The first line's contribution is analytic around $k_3=0$ since factors of $k_3^{\pm i\omega}$ are precisely cancelled between the prefactor $x_0^{\pm i\omega}$ and $F^{\text{ansatz}}_{\pm1}$.
 However, the second line in \eqref{eq: Fpm_part} induces a branch point at $k_3=0$ in the final four-point function.
-We shall soon come to the physical interpretation of each analytic behaviour below. \item The particular solution \eqref{eq: Fpm_part} exhibits a spurious singularity around $U=1$, or equivalently at $s=k_{12}$.
+We shall soon come to the physical interpretation of each analytic behaviour below.
+These coefficients have a pole at $\omega=2\mu$, indicating a breakdown of perturbative calculation.
+As will be shown in Section \ref{IRresonanceSubSect}, this singluar behaviour is in fact a manifestation of resonance that is a non-perturbative effect beyond the reach of perturbative solutions.
+Further discussion of the radius of convergence of the perturbative expansion is provided in Appendix \ref{LightFieldSection}. \item The particular solution \eqref{eq: Fpm_part} exhibits a spurious singularity around $U=1$, or equivalently at $s=k_{12}$.
 Such a folded pole is incompatible with the BD vacuum choice and must be removed by adding an appropriate solution to the homogeneous equation, namely

 where \begin{keyeqn}

 \end{keyeqn} and $\mathcal{Y}_{1,2}(U)$ are given by \eqref{hom}.
 We need at least two independent constraints to fix the coefficients $\xi_1$ and $\xi_2$.
 One constraint is already provided by the cancellation of the folded pole from $F_{\pm 1}$.
 Since the three-point contact diagram is already known, we take the \textit{microcausality} factorisation, given by \eqref{eq: soft_Fac}, as our second bootstrap constraint.
 In particular, at $\mathcal{O}(g^2)$, this property requires that